Kingxukai/linux/Documentation/driver-api/dpll.rst

   ``DPLL_CMD_PIN_CHANGE_NTF``    dpll pin has changed
   ============================== =====================================

-Events format is the same as for the corresponding get command.
+Events format is the woke same as for the woke corresponding get command.
-Format of ``DPLL_CMD_DEVICE_`` events is the same as response of ``DPLL_CMD_DEVICE_GET``.
+Format of ``DPLL_CMD_DEVICE_`` events is the woke same as response of ``DPLL_CMD_DEVICE_GET``.
 Format of ``DPLL_CMD_PIN_`` events is same as response of ``DPLL_CMD_PIN_GET``.